slopesneves/vivid/README.md

 4. Go on http://localhost:8080/src/

 ## Make character moving
-1. Click on the character
+1. Click on the map
 2. Use arrow to move in different direction